 Duperrey's second-in-command in 1824 was Jules Sébastien César Dumont d'Urville.
 The expedition that Dumont d'Urville led in 1826 is considered to be the last important voyage in the story of the European discovery of New Zealand.
 D'Urville intended to complete Cook's chart of New Zealand; he explored Tasman and Admiralty Bays, and much of the east coast of the North Island before leaving.

-- The 'articles' page of the Celtic New Zealand website offers a range of material for those interested in the claims of an ancient celtic history in New Zealand.
-The 'radical history' page of Zealand.org offers a simple summary of alternate theories of discovery.
+- The 'articles' page of the Celtic New Zealand website offers a range of material for those interested in claims about an ancient Celtic presence in New Zealand.
+The 'radical history' page of Zealand.org summarises alternative theories of discovery.

 Abel Janszoon Tasman (Dutch, 1602/3?-1659) - first arrival 1642

 - Essay on Tasman - from the online Dictionary of New Zealand Biography.

 - Abel Tasman 1642 - a site devoted to the 370th anniversary of Tasman's visit to New Zealand

 James Cook (English, 1728-1779) - first arrival 1769